neuralmagic/sparseml/integrations/torchvision/README.md

 Note that the `model`, `optimizer`, and `dataset` are all standard PyTorch objects.
 We simply pass a recipe to the SparseML `SchedulerModifierManager` and SparseML handles the rest!

-See the tutorials for full working examples of the Python API.

 ### SparseML CLI

 In addition to the code-level API, SparseML offers pre-made training pipelines for image classification via the CLI interface.